 The earthy basil in this drink pairs beautifully with fresh blackberry puree and lemonade.
 Combine it all in a shaker with some Marker’s Mark Whisky and you’ve got one heck of a cocktail for race day!
 I swear this Belmont Bramble can turn just about anyone into a whiskey drinker.
 What are you serving up for the big race?

-- 2 ounces fresh blackberry puree (recipe below)
+- 2 ounces fresh blackberry puree recipe in instructions

 - 5 ounces lemonade

 - 1 teaspoon fresh basil finely chopped

 - 6 blackberries for garnish

 - 2 small basil leaves for garnish

 - 1 tablespoon granulated sugar

 - Pour in the Marker's Mark Whisky, blackberry puree, lemonade, and add the basil.
 Cover and shake vigorously for 30 seconds until the shaker to very cold.